 Students seeking this placement should be independent and able to function with some degree of autonomy once established within their service.
 We promote the choosing of a learning experience, which would move students toward realizing their professional educational goals.

-Program Director, Social Work
+Associate Director, Social Work

 1515 Holcombe Blvd., Unit 103